mobingilabs/docs/authorization.md

 | `wave` | `linkAcct`, `group`, `tags` |
 | `ripple` | `billingGroup` |

-This method replaces all the roles of the specified sub-user with the information in the request body.
+This method replaces subuser's all roles to information in the request body.

 **Request**